alda-lang/alda.io/tutorial.md

 We’ve already gone over a lot, but I’d like to show you how to do just one more thing in Alda – it’s an important one because it helps you keep your instruments synchronized in perfect time.

-The concept behind markers is assigning a name to a moment in time.
+The concept behind markers is _assigning a name to a moment in time_.
 A name can contain letters, numbers, apostrophes, dashes, pluses, and parentheses, and the first two characters must be letters.
 The following are all examples of valid marker names:

-* chorus
+* `chorus`
-* voiceIn
+* `voiceIn`
-* last-note
+* `last-note`
-* verse(2)
+* `verse(2)`
-* bass+drums
+* `bass+drums`

-Using markers is a two-step process.
-Place a marker by sticking a `%` before the name, and then jump to it by sticking a `@` before the name.
+Using markers is a two-step process. _Place_ a marker by sticking a `%` before the name, and then _jump to it_ by sticking a `@` before the name.
 To demonstrate, let’s go back to our trumpet and trombone example.
 Let’s have a tuba come in right on the last note.
 We can do that by placing a marker in either the trumpet or trombone part, right before the last note, and then jump to that marker in the tuba part that we’ll create:

 ```alda
 trumpet:  o4 c8 d e f g a b > %last-note c4.~2